Accessing your Super Benefit when aged over 65

 Pension withdrawals when aged over 65

-When you reach aged age 65 you have the option of commencing a Pension Income Stream from your SMSF.
+When you reach age 65 you have the option of commencing a Pension Income Stream from your SMSF.
 A Pension simply means that periodically (eg each month or other period you nominate) cash is transferred from your SMSF Bank Account to your personal Bank Account to fund your living expenses.
-There are two types of Pensions you can start in a SMSF namely a "Simple Account Based Pension" and a "Transition to Retirement Pension (TRAP)".
+There are two types of Pensions you can start in an SMSF namely a "Simple Account Based Pension (SABP)" and a "Transition to Retirement Pension (TRAP)".
 When you are over 65 you can only commence a Simple Account Based Pension.

 If you do decide to commence a Simple Account Based Pension from your SMSF and are aged over 65, then you must take a Minimum Pension Income per year.
 Further details about the Minimum Pension amount can be found in the Pension Section of our website here.
 There is no Maximum Pension Amount if you are aged over 65 and you are free to access all your Super Benefit as desired.
 No tax is payable on Pension Withdrawals made after 65.
 Further details about commencing a Pension can be found here.

 Lump Sum withdrawals when aged over 65

 The alternative way to access your Super Benefit when you reach age 65 is as a Lump Sum Withdrawal.
 A Lump Sum Withdrawal is simply an amount accessed from your SMSF that is not a Pension Payment.
 You can make lump sum withdrawals whenever you like from your SMSF once you turn 65.
 There is no Maximum Lump Sum Amount if you are aged over 65 and you are free to access all your Super Benefit as desired.
 No tax is payable on Lump Sum Withdrawals made after 65.

 You can choose whether Withdrawals are a Pension Withdrawal or a Lump Sum Withdrawal